 Animal hoarding is a psychological disorder resulting in the pathological accumulation of animals, and it is particularly disturbing, compared to hoarding of inanimate objects, because innocent animals become suffering, long-term, and often fatal victims of neglect.
 Worse, animal hoarders rarely recognize the harm and cruelty being inflicted on the animals they have collected.
 Because it is defined as animal abuse, animal hoarding is also a crime.

-Animal hoarding is defined by the Tufte University School of Veterinary Medicine, with the following criteria:
+Animal hoarding is defined by the Cummings School of Veterinary Medicine at Tufts University, with the following criteria:

 - Having more than the typical number of companion animals.